SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 We must add new syntax for defining and calling functions:

 - `.` denotes a function definition.
 It must be followed by a single letter, which will be converted to lowercase and will be the name of the function.
 For example, `.M` defines a function called `m`.
-- `x` is a function call - it should be followed by a single letter which is converted into lowercase and which denotes the function to be called.
-For example, `xM` calls the function called `m`
+- `$` is a function call - it should be followed by a single letter which is converted into lowercase and which denotes the function to be called.
+For example, `$M` calls the function called `m`

 We're explicitly not defining a way to _end_ a function.
 Once we see e.g. `.A`, all following instructions are part of `a` until we see a different definition.
 This reduces complexity of parsing inputs.